Community gathers at Pikes Peak National Cemetary to honor Unclaimed Air Force Veteran | KRDO

 Community gathers at Pikes Peak National Cemetary to honor Unclaimed Air Force Veteran

-EL PASO COUNTY, Colo.
-(KRDO) - Community members from around the Pikes Peak Region gathered at the Pikes Peak National Cemetary Wednesday to lay a veteran to rest.
+EL PASO COUNTY, Colorado (KRDO) — Community members from around the Pikes Peak Region gathered at the Pikes Peak National Cemetary Wednesday to lay a veteran to rest.

 Sergeant Leroy Abbott served during the Vietnam War from 1965 to 1968.
 Pikes Peak National Cemetary said he never went to Vietnam, but he was stationed at Ellsworth AFB, SD.